yaheaal/imdb-sentiment-analysis/README.md

 ## 📜 Introduction
 Sentiment analysis is the 💻 process of determining the sentiment of a piece of text, whether it is positive, negative, or neutral 🤔.
 In this project, we aim to perform sentiment analysis on a dataset of text data 💬.
 The problem we are trying to solve is to accurately classify the sentiment of the text and gain insights into the underlying data 💡.
 To achieve this, we propose a solution that involves preprocessing and cleaning the text data 🧼, followed by exploratory data analysis 🔍 to gain insights.
 The cleaned and preprocessed data will then be used as input to a sentiment analysis model 🧠, which will classify the sentiment of the text.
 This project will demonstrate the importance of thorough preprocessing and EDA in the overall process of sentiment analysis 🤓.

+At the end we will use tfidf and Logistic regression 👨‍💻 to train a classification sentiment analysis model 🦾.

 <br>

 ## 💻 Requirements